greg0ire/git_template/README.md

 them with the path to your hook, which is obviously unique.
 This will avoid variable names collisions.

+## Running the test suite

+Get shunit in your home directory :

+    git clone git@github.com:deniscostadsc/shunit2.git

+And run shell scripts in the test directory

 ## Source

 Inspired by [Tim Pope][3]